grannygoestoheaven/teller/README.md

 🧠 **Teller** is an AI-powered micro podcast that syncs voice and background ambient music to create immersive, focus-improved narratives, triggering curiosity and the will to explore further and further.

+"Teller transforms any subject into an immersive 1-minute audio summary, using TTS + AI to boost engagement and retention."

 ## Features